toy/dump/README.markdown

 Rails app rake and capistrano tasks to create and restore dumps of database and assets.

+Works with rails 2 and rails 3.

-Requires at least ruby 1.8.7, tested with ruby 1.9
+Requires at least ruby 1.8.7, tested with ruby 1.9.

 ## Install

+Put in Gemfile if you are using bundler:

+    gem 'dump'

+Install as plugin for rails 3 (not recommended):

+    rails plugin install git://github.com/toy/dump.git

+Install as plugin for rails 2:

     script/plugin install git://github.com/toy/dump.git

+### Capistrano integration

+To get capistrano tasks in rails 3, put in `config/deploy.rb`:

+    require 'dump/capistrano'

+### Assets config

-Put paths of dirs you want to dump in file `config/assets`.
+`config/assets` holds paths of dirs you want to dump in file:

     public/audios
     public/flash
     public/images/upload
     public/videos

-When using cap tasks — be sure to link dump folder to persistent place on deploy, or you will lose all dumps every deploy.
+Generate in rails 3:

+    rails generate assets_config

+Generate in rails 2:

+    script/generate assets_config

 ## Capistrano integration

+When using cap tasks, dump folder should be in persistent place and be linked to application folder, or you will lose all dumps every deploy.
+Default recipe creates link on after `deploy:update_code`.

 You can use cap dump:* tasks to control dumps on remote server.
 Don't forget to deploy application to remote server before using dump:remote tasks.
 Also you can set custom remote rake binary in your deploy.rb like: